National Standard shares hit upper circuit, jump 90% in 5 sessions; here's why

-Shares of National Standard (India) rose sharply in Monday's trade to hit their upper price band level, again.
+Shares of National Standard (India) rose sharply in Tuesday's trade to hit their upper price band level, again.
 The shares have been locked in upper circuit for the past few sessions after announcing their December quarter (Q3) results.
 The stock today jumped 10 per cent to hit a day high of Rs 7,537.95 (upper circuit) over its previous close of Rs 6,852.70.

 At today's high level of Rs 7,537.95, the realty developer has ascended by 89.86 per cent in five straight sessions.